 - With transparency shopping is no longer necessary because consumers will already know how competitive their company is in both value and protection.
 Consumers only need to shop for better insurance when they have a lifestyle change or the company they’ve been with begins to deteriorate in performance.

-There are a few reasons transparency in insurance is new.
+There are a few reasons transparency in insurance is new to insurance.
 First, consumers haven’t had the ability to demand transparency.
 Because consumers are mandated to buy insurance, what choice did they have?
 Consumers didn’t have an option of protesting.

 Second, the multiple billions of dollars spent on advertising by insurance companies leads many consumers to trust these companies.
 Instead, consumers should be asking why these companies don’t allocate these billions of dollars to providing better protection for their customers?